-An annual highlight in Walnut Springs is the Rattlesnake Roundup and Snake Dance.
+An annual highlight in town is the Rattlesnake Roundup and Snake Dance.

-Granbury is a perfect day-trip getaway from DFW.
-WIth a population of around 8,000, it features a town square, outstanding shopping, festivals, and special events almost every weekend.
+is a perfect day-trip getaway from DFW.
+With a population of around 8,000, it features a town square, outstanding shopping, festivals, and special events almost every weekend.
 Lake Granbury beckons guests with its great fishing and boating.

 Justin has a population of about 3,246, and locals hope to keep it that way.
 However, with its close proximity to Texas Motor Speedway, growth is inevitable.

-While Justin Boots headquarters is actually in Fort Worth, there is a large outlet store here.
-While people think that the town is named after the bootmaker, it’s really just coincidence The town is home to many stores that feature Western wear.
+While the Justin Boots' headquarters is actually in Fort Worth, there is a large outlet store here.
+While people think that the town is named after the bootmaker, it’s really just a coincidence that Justin is home to many stores that feature Western wear.

 12. Little Elm

 Located on the shores of Lake Lewisville, the town of

 features the largest beach area in North Texas.
 The town has experienced exponential growth because its location is only 35 miles outside of downtown Dallas.
 The 2000 census had the population at 3,646.
 It is now over 25,000.